The hand of God

-"The hand of God" (La mano de Dios) was a handling goal scored by Argentine footballer Diego Maradona during the Argentina v England quarter finals match of the 1986 FIFA World Cup.
-The goal was illegal under association football rules because Maradona used his hand to score, but because the referees did not have a clear view of the play and video assistant referee technology did not exist at the time, it stood to give Argentina a 1–0 lead.
-Argentina went on to win 2–1, with Maradona scoring a second goal known as the "Goal of the Century," en route to claiming the World Cup.
+"The Hand of God" (La mano de Dios) was a goal scored by Argentine footballer Diego Maradona during the Argentina v England quarter finals match of the 1986 FIFA World Cup.
+The goal was illegal under association football rules because Maradona used his hand to score.
+The referees did not have a clear view of the play and allowed the goal to stand.
+The goal gave Argentina a 1–0 lead.
+Argentina went on to win 2–1, with Maradona scoring a second goal known as the "Goal of the Century" four minutes later, en route to claiming the World Cup.

 The goal's name derives from Maradona's initial response on whether he scored it illegally, stating it was made "a little with the head of Maradona, and a little with the hand of God".
-Maradona later said he considered the goal to be "symbolic revenge" for the United Kingdom's victory over Argentina in the Falklands War four years earlier.
+Maradona eventually acknowledged he had illegally handled the ball, stating that he considered the goal to be "symbolic revenge" for the United Kingdom's victory over Argentina in the Falklands War four years earlier.

 The goal

 Six minutes into the second half of the game, Maradona took the ball out of the box with his left leg and passed it to teammate Jorge Valdano.
 Valdano tried to take on several English defenders, but the ball was intercepted and thrown back and forth and kicked towards England's goal by English midfielder Steve Hodge.

 Because of the position of the players, Maradona would have been caught offside, but as the ball came off an opponent, there was no offside offence.
 Alone inside the penalty box and with the ball dropping down, Maradona contested the ball with goalkeeper Peter Shilton, who stood 20 cm taller than Maradona.
 Shilton jumped forward with his right hand, while Maradona did so with his left arm outstretched.
 Maradona's fist, which was raised close to his head, touched the ball first and hit the ball into England's goal.
 Maradona began to celebrate while glancing sideways at the referee and the linesman for confirmation.
 He then fully celebrated the goal when it was given.

-Tunisian referee Ali Bennaceur gave the goal, but after the English players' protests he sought the advice of his second linesman who confirmed the goal.
+Tunisian referee Ali Ben Nasser gave the goal, but after the English players' protests he sought the advice of his second linesman who confirmed the goal.

 Mexican photographer Alejandro Ojeda Carbajal immortalized this moment in a photograph in which Maradona can be seen hitting the ball with his hand.

-"History is already written"
+"History has been written"

-In 2005, 19 years after scoring the controversial goal, Maradona confessed on a program La Noche del 10, that the goal was actually scored with his hand.
+In 2005, 19 years after scoring the goal, Maradona confessed on Argentinean television program La Noche del 10 that he had scored the goal with his hand.

 Several world media outlets reported the news, creating controversy.
-Even Peter Shilton rejected the apology, arguing that it was now too late.
-Maradona, a few days after the article came out, denied everything, saying that the newspaper had misquoted him.
-Maradona responded:
+Peter Shilton rejected the apology, saying that it was now too late.
+A few days after the article came out, Maradona denied everything, saying that the British newspaper The Sun had misquoted him.